-- 2. Which of the following isomers of pentadiene will show the largest wavelength of UV absorption?
-Give reason. - i) CH2=CH-CH=CH-CH3 - ii) CH2=CH-CH2-CH=CH2 - 3.
-2-Hydroxy-3-nitroacetophenone shows two carbonyl stretching frequencies at 1692 and 1658 cm-1.
-Explain. - 4.
-C-H stretching frequency increases from alkane \rightarrow alkene \rightarrow alkyne.
-Explain. - 5.
-Show the formation of the peak at m/z = 94 in the mass spectrum of
+- 2. Compare the UV absorption of different pentadiene isomers and analyze why one absorbs at a higher wavelength. - i) CH2=CH-CH=CH-CH3 - ii) CH2=CH-CH2-CH=CH2 - 3.
+Explain why 2-hydroxy-3-nitroacetophenone exhibits two distinct carbonyl stretching frequencies. - 4.
+Describe the trend in C-H stretching frequencies from alkane to alkyne and explain the underlying reason. - 5.
+Discuss the formation of the peak at m/z = 94 in the mass spectrum of the following compound

-- 6. Predict the number of signals and sketch the NMR spectrum of CH3-O-CH2-CH2-Cl. - 7.
-What are shift reagents in NMR spectroscopy?
-Explain. - 8.
-How NMR spectroscopy is useful in distinguishing cis-stilbene and trans-stilbene? - 9.
-Explain off resonance decoupling. - 10.
-Explain the spin notation A_2X_3 in NMR spectroscopy with example.
+- 6. Predict the number of signals and sketch the NMR spectrum of CH3-O-CH2-Cl2-Cl. - 7.
+Explain shift reagents in NMR spectroscopy? - 8.
+Explain how NMR spectroscopy is useful in distinguishing cis-stilbene and transstilbene? - 9.
+Explain resonance decoupling. - 10.
+Explain the spin notation $A_2X_3$ in NMR spectroscopy with example.
+(8 × 1 =8)

-- 11. Explain the exchange phenomenon in 1H NMR. - 12.
-Discuss the effect of concentration on vibrational stretching frequency of methyl salicylate and ethanol.

-13. A compound with molecular formula $C_4H_8O_3$ gave the following spectral data.
+- 11. Explain the exchange phenomenon in H NMR. - 12.
+Evaluate the effect of different solvents on IR stretching frequencies and justify the choice of solvent in IR studies. - 13.
+A compound with molecular formula $C_4H_8O_3$ gave the following spectral data.
 Deduce the structure.